sptmru/freeswitch_audio_stream_poc/README.md

 ## Description

-This is a simple Python ESL script which initiates a call to a SIP extension and bridges that to a WebSocket endpoint using [mod_audio_socket](https://github.com/amigniter/mod_audio_stream).
+This is a simple Python ESL script which initiates a call to a SIP extension and bridges that to a Vosk WebSocket endpoint using [mod_audio_socket](https://github.com/amigniter/mod_audio_stream).

-## Prerequisites

-You'll need a FreeSWITCH server with configured ESL.
-Also, you'll need to install mod_audio_socket module using [this instruction](https://github.com/amigniter/mod_audio_stream/blob/main/README.md).

 ## Usage

-To run Vosk Websocket server, you can use Docker Compose: `docker compose up -d vosk-server`.

-You'll also need to install Python dependencies: `pip install -r requirements.txt` (and you will probably want to create virtualenv before that).

-After that, create `.env` file (you can use `.env.example` as an example) and update parameters you want to change.
-You would definitely want to update `SIP_EXTENSION` to your SIP extension number, `WS_ENDPOINT` to your WebSocket endpoint (Vosk endpoint is `ws://localhost:2700` if you run it locally with Docker Compose), and, of course, FreeSWITCH ESL credentials (`FS_HOST`, `FS_ESL_PORT`, `FS_ESL_PASSWORD`).
+Default configuration values are ready to use, so you can just start everything using Docker Compose: `docker compose up -d --build`.
+Once it's started, you can authorize on the FreeSWITCH server with any SIP client.
+Login credentials would be:

+- SIP server: localhost
+- Username: anything in range from 1000 to 1019
+- Password: `extensionpassword` (could be changed in `docker-compose.yml`, variable `EXTENSION_PASSWORD`, service `freeswitch`, section `environment`)

+When it's done, you need to dial 99999 (number could also be changed in `docker-compose.yml`, variable `NUMBER_TO_DIAL` in `esl-app` and in `freeswitch` services).
+The call will be answered and connected to the Websocket endpoint (by default it's Vosk recognition service endpoint, Vosk instance is deployed via Docker Compose along with other services.
+You can change WS endpoint address in `docker-compose.yml`, variable `WS_ENDPOINT` in `esl-app` service).

+## Speech recognition

+Once you're connected to Vosk WS endpoint, speech recognition would start working, and you'll see recognition results in `esl-app` logs (you can check logs this way: `docker compose logs -f esl-app`).

 That's it — now you can run the script: `python app.py`.

-## Speech recognition

-If you're using Vosk Websocket server as the WS endpoint and have logging enabled, you'll see speech recognition results in your log.